 A vacuum pump is a device that extracts air or gas from a tank to create a partial or complete vacuum in the system in question.
 The air is sucked in by a gradual decrease in pressure in the confined space.
 The aspirated gaseous molecules are then released into the ambient air or another tank.

-They are used in various industrial sectors such as laboratories, the medical industry, food packaging and the chemical industry.
+Vacuum pumps are used in various industrial sectors such as laboratories, the medical, food packaging and chemical industries.

 We refer to:

 Maximum pressure (in mbars)

 Minimum pressure (in mbars)